 The not-so-good stuff

-The starch and legume load is the primary concern.
-Sweet potatoes, peas, and potatoes occupy positions three through five.
-Potato protein also appears further down the list.
-That's a significant amount of plant-based starch and protein in a food for an obligate carnivore.
+The starch and legume load remains a real concern.
+Sweet potatoes, lentils, and peas occupy positions four through six.
+That's a significant amount of plant-based starch and legume content in a food for an obligate carnivore — and the reformulation actually moved lentils into the top five (it was potatoes in the prior recipe), which keeps the legume question current.

 The grain-free question applies here, though it's less clear-cut for cats than for dogs.
 The FDA's investigation into a potential link between grain-free diets and dilated cardiomyopathy (DCM) has focused primarily on dogs.
 Cats are less commonly affected, and their obligate carnivore biology arguably makes a grain-free diet more natural for them.
-Still, the pea and potato load in this formula is worth noting.
+Still, the lentils-and-peas top-six load is worth noting — and is what KibbleIQ's updated dry rubric specifically penalizes via the legume-density rule.

-Canola oil appears before smoked salmon on the ingredient list.
+Canola oil appears in the upper-middle of the ingredient list.
 It's a functional fat source, but it's a plant oil with less nutritional value for cats than animal-based fats.
 Chicken fat or fish oil would be preferable here.
+The smoke-flavored salmon (a label rename from "smoked salmon" in the prior recipe) appears further down — a genuine animal source, but ranked too low to drive significant protein contribution.

 How it compares

 Where Taste of the Wild pulls ahead is protein diversity.
-Three named fish sources versus Wellness's chicken-only approach gives cats a broader amino acid profile and more of the omega-3s they need.
+Three named fish sources (trout, fish meal, salmon meal) versus Wellness's chicken-only approach gives cats a broader amino acid profile and more of the omega-3s they need.
 If your cat does well on fish-based foods, this formula has an argument.

 Compared to the vet-recommended brands, the gap is significant.
-Hill's Science Diet (C/60) and Purina Pro Plan (C/56) both score a full grade lower.
-Royal Canin (D/45) scores 31 points lower.
+Hill's Science Diet (C/63) and Purina Pro Plan (C/58) both score a full grade lower.
+Royal Canin (C/58) scores 20 points lower.
 Taste of the Wild delivers better ingredients at a comparable or lower price.

 Read the full breakdowns in our head-to-head comparisons: Blue Buffalo vs Taste of the Wild, Wellness vs Taste of the Wild, and Canidae vs Taste of the Wild.